London Eye Millennium Pier SE1 7PB

 About Thames Rockets

 Forget gentle sightseeing cruises – this is London on turbo mode.
 Thames Rockets take you on a high-speed RIB ride down the Thames, with pumping music, dramatic spins, and hilarious guides who know their stuff (and aren’t afraid to take the mick).
-Kids love the adrenaline, grown-ups love the banter, and everyone loves zooming past Big Ben at 35mph.
+Kids love the adrenaline, grown-ups love the banter, and everyone loves zooming past Canary Wharf at 35mph.
 It’s a proper thrill ride, but totally safe – life jackets are provided, and the crew are total pros.
 Perfect for birthdays, cool grandparents, and families who like their sightseeing with a splash of chaos.
 You’ll start near the London Eye and rocket down past iconic landmarks before looping back.
-Not one for nervous toddlers, but for bold kids 8+ and their equally bold grown-ups, it’s a big win.
+Not one if you get sea sick, but for fun-loving kids and their equally fun grown-ups, it’s a big win.

 Top tip from the KidRated Team: